Can I participate in research?

 How can I increase my chances of survival?

 You can increase your chance of survival by working with a team of doctors that is familiar with the unique management of MCC.
-In most cases, getting a sentinel lymph node biopsy is the best way to determine how advanced your cancer is.
-MCC is not the same as small cell lung cancer, and thus should usually not be treated with chemotherapy alone.
+In most cases, getting a baseline scan and a sentinel lymph node biopsy is the best way to determine how advanced your cancer is.
+MCC is not the same as small cell lung cancer, and thus should not typically be treated with chemotherapy alone.
 Similarly, MCC is not the same as melanoma, and thus extra consideration should be taken before treating with surgery alone.
 Another important aspect of your treatment is to continue to eat a healthy diet and get regular exercise to help keep your immune system and overall health strong.

 Should all patients participate in complementary or alternative therapies for their cancer?